Quick Answer

 |---|---|---|---|

-| Viral tonsillitis | 2-3 days before symptoms → until symptoms resolve (~7-10 days) | No effect - antibiotics don't treat viruses | When fever gone + feeling well |
+| Viral tonsillitis | 2-3 days before symptoms → until symptoms resolve (~7-10 days) | No effect.
+Antibiotics don't treat viruses | When fever gone and feeling well |

-| Bacterial (strep) on antibiotics | Non-contagious after 24-48 hrs of treatment | Dramatically shortens period | After 24-48 hrs on antibiotics + no fever |
+| Bacterial (strep) on antibiotics | Non-contagious after 24-48 hrs of treatment | Shortens the contagious period sharply | After 24-48 hrs on antibiotics and no fever |

-| Bacterial - untreated | Up to 10-14 days | N/A | Avoid others until treated and fever-free |
+| Bacterial, untreated | Up to 10-14 days | N/A | Avoid others until treated and fever-free |

-| Glandular fever (EBV) | Weeks to months in saliva | Antibiotics don't treat EBV | Once fever gone + energy returning - consult your GP |
+| Glandular fever (EBV) | Weeks to months in saliva | Antibiotics don't treat EBV | Once fever gone and energy returning.
+Consult a GP |

 | Feature | Suggests Viral | Suggests Bacterial (Strep) |